Skip to main content

 You should not take Triumeq if you have ever had an allergic reaction to any medicine that contains abacavir, or if you have a gene variation called HLA-B*5701 allele.
 Also, you should not use this medicine if you have moderate or severe liver disease, or if you are also taking dofetilide (Tikosyn).

-Stop using Triumeq and call your doctor at once if you have any of these signs of an allergic reaction to this medicine: fever; rash; nausea, vomiting, diarrhea, stomach pain; general ill feeling, extreme tiredness, body aches; shortness of breath, cough, sore throat.
+Stop using Triumeq and call your doctor immediately if you have any of the following signs of an allergic reaction to this medicine: fever, rash, nausea, vomiting, diarrhea, stomach pain, general ill feeling, extreme tiredness, body aches, shortness of breath, cough, or sore throat.

 If you've had hepatitis B, it may come back or get worse after you stop using Triumeq.
 You may need frequent liver function tests for several months.